From The Archives

 25-Jun-77

-UK London,The Roxy
+UK London-Covent Garden,The Roxy

 [with Tubeway Army and Mean Street]